-Cat backpacks aren't cruel, but it’s important to be aware that some cat’s will take to them straight away, while others could get distressed if forced into one, which would mean you would need to train your cat to use it first, which we will cover in this article along with other important information you should know before using backpacks for cats.
+No Backpacks for cats aren't cruel, but it’s important to be aware that some cat’s will take to them straight away, while others could get distressed if forced into one, which would mean you would need to train your cat to use it first, which we will cover in this article along with other important information you should know before using a backpack for cats.

 Now we know that backpacks for cats aren’t cruel let’s look at some important information you should know before letting your cat use one.

 Are Cats Comfortable In Backpacks

 Backpacks for cats can be comfortable, but you first need to make sure you don’t pick one too small or too big.
 You don’t want your cat squashed in otherwise it won’t be comfortable, but of course many cats prefer small corners and little spaces over big open spaces, plus in a big backpack they may get knocked around.
 So the solution is, make sure there is enough space for your cat to sit up, lie down and turn, and that should be the right size for it.
 If you would like to make it even more comfortable you could also add a blanket.

 Do Cat’s Get Hot In Backpacks

 Certain materials such as acrylic can attract the heat and cause it to get trapped inside.
 Always make sure it has air holes, to help your cat keep cool and have plenty of fresh air to breath.
 Also, where possible keep out of direct sun light for prolonged periods of time.

 Training a cat to use a backpack carrier

 If you are panning to take your cat on walks, cycling etc then do backpack training alongside harness and leash training.
 If not, then starting from a kitten is always easier than from a adult.